Controlled acoustic-driven vortex transport in coupled superfluid rings

-The initial state [Fig.~\ref{fig: scheme}(a)] is obtained via imaginary time evolution of an imprinted vortex in a given ring, within a static double-ring potential [Eq.~\eqref{eq: trap static}] at fixed acceleration.
+The initial state [Fig.~\ref{fig: scheme}(a)] is obtained via the imaginary time evolution of an imprinted vortex in a given ring, within a static double-ring potential [Eq.~\eqref{eq: trap static}] at fixed acceleration.
 During the first $0.05\, \rm{s}$ of real-time evolution, the system evolves under strong dissipation $\gamma=0.02$, to suppress residual excitations and obtain a pure stationary state.
+Thus, after this relaxation, the subsequent dynamics is determined by the metastable persistent-current state (its winding number and stationary density profile), while the specific vortex-preparation method affects only short-lived transients as has been previously explicitly studied in the double-ring geometry by numerical quenched growth dynamics in the context of the stochastic projected GPE \cite{bland2020persistent}.

 The subsequent evolution proceeds under the dissipation rate specified in the figure.
 After a brief closed-system evolution, at time $\Delta t=0.1, \rm{s}$, the barrier amplitude \eqref{eq: trap barrier} [Fig.~\ref{fig: scheme}(i)] begins ramping up to $V_0=1.2 \mu_{\rm{2D}}$, transforming the system topology into a torus: henceforth, we will refer to this as the ``open-gate'' state.
 (Note that, unless otherwise specified, this work will use the particular value $V_0=1.2 \mu_{\rm{2D}}$ throughout -- with the effects of other values discussed in \cite{Bland_2022}.)

 For the conservative case, this ``open gate'' allows the vortex to transfer between rings, which leads to indefinite oscillations of the persistent current, as shown in Fig.~\ref{fig: scheme}(b).
 To detect the vortex position at the open gate stage, we dynamically tracked the following quantities: the winding phase around the left ring, denoted by $\rm{n_L}$, thus $\rm{n_L}=+1(-1)$ means that a vortex(anti-vortex) currently is in the left ring, while $\rm{n_L}=0$ means absence of vorticity there; and the angular momentum per particle difference between the rings.
 The latter quantity is defined as $\Delta L_z=\langle{L_{z,L}}\rangle-\langle{L_{z,R}}\rangle$, where